marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 ---
 layout: post
-title: It's all perspective - why haven't I seen that before?
+title: It is all perspective - why havent I seen that before?
 author: Marcus Hammarberg
 date: 2016-09-05 12:00:00
 tags:
   - Agile
   - Lean
   - Life of a consultant
 ---